It’s confusing. Why is anyone working with just Windows and Microsoft products, when these great alternatives are here?

 With all the great open source products out there, there’s a whole slew of ways to reduce costs at home and in your business.
 And maybe bring sanity to computers, whether you are a programmer or end-user.
 Worth checking out.

 But when it comes down to it, it must be that people are getting suckered by those downloaded executables.
-If you’ve downloaded a file thinking you were getting a movie or song and you’ve gotten an executable (.exe) file, DON’T RUN IT.
+If you’ve downloaded a file thinking you were getting a movie or song and you’ve gotten an executable (.exe) file, don’t run it.
 It’s simple as that.
-It’s not a movie or song or document if it’s not an .mp3, .mp4 or .pdf, or .vid or other KNOWN media format.
+It’s not a movie or song or document if it’s not an .mp3, .mp4 or .pdf, or .vid or other known media format.
 It doesn’t matter how good it looks, or if they say, “Run this to install your download,” or whatever, don’t run these oddball .exe files you’ll get sometimes when you think you’re getting something else!
 Now this doesn’t mean executables you download from a known entity, say like your browser company or Adobe Reader or such, of course, but anything else is suspect.

-Oh, and that Windows Vista problem I was having: it was not a “virus.”
+I finally found that the Windows Vista problem I was having was not a “virus.”
 A lot of problems can be solved in Windows by going into administration and turning off automatically run programs (those that initiate on boot-up).
 The system will complain or perhaps shut down if you turn off the wrong one sometimes, and it’s a slow process of elimination, but it worked for me.
 Using Windows Vista, you go to: Control Panel->Administrative Tools->System Configuration.
 The Startup Selection on the General tab (first tab) has to be set to Selective Startup.
 Turn off various programs and services under the Startup Item and Services tabs.
 I turned off a total of 26(!) items, and the system boots faster, seems to operate fine otherwise, and doesn’t have that weird freeze-up every ten minutes.
 I did have to turn a couple back on, for WinAmp audio, but that’s it so far.
 Your side-effects may vary — it’s a trial-and-error process that depends on what’s installed on your system of course — but at least this technique provides the method to tackle some mysterious Windows issues.

 Throughout this process, you see clear signs of something lacking in design.
 First of all, System Configuration being buried like that makes it hard to find and hard to remember.
-Then you’ll note that the labeling of the various services and items isn’t very explanatory.
+Then you’ll note that the labelling of the various services and items isn’t very explanatory.
 They need a comment or at least some kind of tool tip to be more clear what the functions do, and what they relate to.
 If you go back to Startup Selection and set it for normal start up, you’ll lose all the selections you made before — they all just revert back to “on,” that’s why it’s a good idea to note everything you turn off, ahead of time.
 There is an indicator for the date when you disable things, which is good, but, again, the date is lost if you change the start up mode.

 Oddly enough, there is a description of the functions, under Control Panel->Administrative Tools->Services, but even here the description isn’t always helpful — and if you disable something, it doesn’t provide a date annotation like it does in System Configuration.
 This Services panel seems to pretty much replicate the functions of the System Configuration panel.
 Why are these two, System Configuration and Services, arbitrarily separated like this?
 And there’s also the Computer Management selection on the Control Panel.
 Part of that is just another way of accessing the Services panel!
 Why is this whole thing such a maze?
 That is part of what makes it confusing.
 Why aren’t those three items, System Configuration, Services and Computer Management, integrated?
 I suspect they were all just separate programs that evolved over time, and Microsoft didn’t want to make the effort to rationalize and harmonize them.